 The difference between 10-bit and 8-bit color is also not very noticeable in games, apart from somewhat smoother gradients with 10-bit color depth.

-Since it’s mostly graphically-intensive and demanding games that support 10-bit color, if you intend on using variable refresh rate, 120Hz/FPS at 1440p should be plenty anyway.
+Since it’s mostly graphically intensive and demanding games that support 10-bit color, if you intend on using a variable refresh rate, 120Hz/FPS at 1440p should be plenty anyway.

 Price & Similar Monitors

-For $100 more, you might also want to consider the Acer Predator XB323UGP based on the same panel.
+Further, you might want to consider the Acer Predator XB323UGP based on the same panel.
 It has a bit better design quality, DisplayPort 1.4 (for 170Hz + 10-bit color), and its sRGB mode has adjustable brightness.

 However, it doesn’t support ELMB-Sync or MBR of any kind.